crankycyclops/trogserve/README.md

 3. A public REST API for listing and interacting with available games:
  - GET /api/games: for returning a list of all running and publicly available games.
  - GET /api/games/{id}: return the details of a running and publicly accessible game.
-4. Basic game play on the front end.
-The homepage is blank, and the list of games where you are allowed to select one to play is an empty placeholder, but manually browsing to a game's page will result in a functional experience.
+4. Basic game play on the front end as well as a homepage describing the project and its use.

 This list will be updated as I complete more features.